 - Columns – Column titles area (5)

 If there exists a dimension description, it will be displayed by hovering the mouse over “Select elements” (5a)

 You can drag and drop dimensions to move them to the column titles area (5) or the row titles area (6).

 Section 1 – Select Server/Database

-In the top left corner, you must select the server and database for your connection.
+In section 1, you can select the server and database for your connection from the drop-down list.
 This setting determines which cubes are available in the cube selection area (2).

-Next you must choose a cube.
-The cubes that are available to you depend on the chosen database (1) and section (3).
+In section 2, you must select a cube.
+The available cubes depend on the chosen database (1) and section (3).
 The dimensions of the chosen cube are displayed in the area on the left side, below the Server/Database.

 |Data cube||This module enables access to standard cubes.|